 Further, you need to evaluate your priorities among your shareholders, employees and customers.
 Who would you rank first?
 Whose interest comes first?

-There is no correct or wrong answer – it all depends upon your business strategy and objectives.
+There is no correct or wrong answer – it all depends upon your business strategy and objectives

 3. What Critical Performance Variables Are You Tracking?

 4. What Strategic Boundaries Have You Set?